FDSN/miniSEED3-TechnicalEvaluation/README.md

 1. Discussion will start right now and will be moderated by [@krischer](https://github.com/krischer/).
 Anyone is invited to join.
 A separate issue is available for each discussion point.

 2. **Discussion on each issue is expected to be finished by January 29th and voting will end January 31st**.
 The votes will be tallied up by [@krischer](https://github.com/krischer/) on February 1st.
-Please register to vote in [#1](/../../issues/1).
+Please register to vote (and state which institution you represent) in [#1](/../../issues/1).
 You can vote either by reacting with :+1: (YES) or :-1: (NO) to the head post in an issue or by explicitly stating your support for/contra in a comment in an issue.
-A transparent vote summary for each issue (including names) will be provided by [@krischer](https://github.com/krischer/) after voting has concluded. [@krischer](https://github.com/krischer/) will not vote but break a tie, if necessary.
+A transparent vote summary for each issue (including institutions) will be provided by [@krischer](https://github.com/krischer/) after voting has concluded. [@krischer](https://github.com/krischer/) will not vote but break a tie, if necessary.

 ## Technical Evaluation